Interfacial friction dictates long-range force propagation in tissues: Results

-The first crucial test for the validity of our model is to predict the case where the friction is too large for the gel to slide.
-In our theory, such a strongly-adhesive (nonslippery) base of a gel is modeled by taking a limit of $\xi\to \infty$ and the corresponding solution is none other than the friction-independent solution given by Eq.\ref{eq:nonSlipperySolution}.
-Under a simple surface stress field (Eq.\ref{eq:spreading}, $q=1$), the displacement field under nonslippery condition is a steady distribution and with its peak magnitude maximized at the surface:
+The first crucial test for the model validity is to predict the case where the friction is too large for the gel to slide.
+Under a simple surface stress field (Eq.\ref{eq:spreading}, $q=1$), the displacement field under non-slidable condition is a steady distribution and with its peak magnitude maximized at the surface:

-(refer to SI for detailed calculations), which is constrained solely by the ratio between cell's contractility $s$ and gel's elasticity $\hat{G}$.
+(calculations in section S3.3), which is constrained solely by the ratio between cell's contractility $s$ and gel's elasticity $\hat{G}$.

 Previous literature shows that the magnitude of tissue prestress $s$ ranges from $10^2\sim 10^4$ Pa \cite{Tambe2011,wang2002cell}.
-Given the aforementioned parameter values (Eq.\ref{parameters}), the magnitude of $u^n_r$ should range as:
+Given the aforementioned parameter values (Eq.\ref{parameters}), the magnitude of $u^n_r$ should result in a range as:

-Experimentally, the measured magnitude of beads displacement is also constrained by the available microscope resolution.
+Experimentally, the measured magnitude of bead displacement is also constrained by the available microscope resolution.
 If $u^n_r(r)$ is below the resolution threshold, the information about the motions of some beads would be entangled with optical noises that would undermine the quality of the measurement.
-Figure \ref{fig:disc}(A) shows typical snapshots of beads displacement with a strongly adhesive (nonslippery) gel in experiments, where the magnitude of averaged beads displacement (red) is far smaller than the resolution (0.206 $\mu$m/px) with a large standard deviation.
+Figure \ref{fig:disc}A shows typical snapshots of bead displacement with a strongly adhesive (non-slidable) gel in experiments, where the magnitude of averaged bead displacement (red) is far smaller than the resolution (0.206 $\mu$m/px) with a large standard deviation (See Movie S3 also).
 This indicates that the upper bound of the magnitude of $u^n_r$ should be $\sim0.1\mu$m.
-Combining Eq. \ref{eq:un_r}, we conjecture $u^n_r\sim 0.1\mu$m with the tissue prestress $s\sim 10^2$ Pa in our experiments.
+Combining Eq.\ref{eq:un_r}, we conjecture $u^n_r\sim 0.1\mu$m with the tissue prestress $s\sim 10^2$ Pa in our experiments.

 Next, we test the validity our model in the weakly adhesive case.
-Based on Eqs. \ref{eq:solNonSlipSpreading} and \ref{eq:u_peak}, the magnitude of the ratio between the peak value with a weakly adhesive gel $u_{peak}(t)$ and the value with a rigid gel $u^n_r$ is approximately
+Based on Eqs.\ref{eq:solNonSlipSpreading} and \ref{eq:u_peak}, the magnitude of the ratio between the peak value with a weakly adhesive gel $u_{peak}(t)$ and the value with a rigid gel $u^n_r$ is approximately

-which is about 10, as shown in Fig. \ref{fig:disc}(B).
-By applying Eq. \ref{eq:MagnitudeDifference}, we could also estimate the unknown friction coefficient between gel and glass $\xi$ for the weakly-adhesive case as
+which is about 10, as shown in Fig. \ref{fig:disc}B. By applying Eq.\ref{eq:MagnitudeDifference}, we could also estimate the unknown friction coefficient between gel and glass $\xi$ for the weakly-adhesive case as